Canon 1Ds Mark III vs Leica M Typ 262

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the M Typ 262) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark III and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark III and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the M Typ 262 was followed by the Leica M10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 1Ds Mark III and M Typ 262 can be found, respectively, in the Canon 1Ds Mark III Manual (free pdf) or the online Leica M Typ 262 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark III or the Leica M Typ 262 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.